Understanding Your Personal Internal Priorities

-So the things that you unconsciosuly desire to fulfil the most in your life, will determine what your internal priorities are.
+So the things that you unconsciously desire to fulfil the most in your life, will determine what your internal priorities are.

 For many people that are unaware of what their personal internal priorities are, it can lead to them feeling a lack of fulfilment or meaning in their life.
 Or a sense that they’ve lost their mojo, purpose or focus.

-So how we determine what will bring maximum personal filfilment, is by identifying our internal priorities.
+So how we determine what will bring maximum personal fulfilment, is by identifying our internal priorities.

 Each person’s internal priorities are unique.
 They are fingerprint specific.